pamflow-org/pamflow/docs/source/tutorial/index.md

 For this, we will use an immersive example with real acoustic data.

-***Context***:
+***Context: The Guaviare Project***:
 *The National biodiversity institute in Colombia, the Humboldt Institute, collaborated with communities at Guaviare, Colombia to perform a communitary project on the local bird fauna.
-You are part of the project and your task is to process the passively collected acoustic data, extract insights and produce relevant metrics and graphics for a report on the project.
+You are part of the project (The Guaviare Project) and your task is to process the passively collected acoustic data, extract insights and produce relevant metrics and graphics for a report on the project.
 You will use **pamflow** to help you.*

 ***Your tasks***:
 1. Get familiar with the collected data.